shreya-0718/lunaria/README.md

 - Electron for the desktop app
 - HTML, CSS, and JavaScript

-## Why Lunaria?
-I like the moon, I would like to get into writing.
-Then this awesome YSWS (shoutout Rewind) dropped, and I wanted to make a desktop app.
-Viola, Lunaria!

 ## Struggles, and struggles, and learning
 One of the biggest things for me was getting the app to feel as mystical as I wanted it to feel.
 I played with color schemes until I found one I liked, and I think purple and gold (what I eventually landed on) is exactly my vibe.
 That being said, it wasn't always easy.
 Making the moon circle took ages, as did aligning the mini moons around them when clicked.
 I learned a lot about JS functions, animations with CSS, and so much more.
 Another thing was, I hadn't added my gitignore when I tried to commit, so when I tried to I got an error that my file was too big.
 Eventually, I just had to clear my past commit history and start fresh.
 But hey, I won't forget to add .gitignore again 😅